How to Build Retirement Savings When You Only Earn $30,000 Per Year

 The most conservative way is to open an online savings account.

 Savings accounts are insured by the Federal Deposit Insurance Corporation, up to $250,000, so they’re a good way to safely tuck away some savings.

-Rates on savings accounts change frequently, but the best ones were paying close to two percent as of mid-2018.
+Rates on savings accounts change frequently, but the best ones were paying close to 0.6 percent as of late-2020.

 While savings accounts can be a good start, you’re not going to get rich by investing in them.
 In fact, you’re not likely to meet your retirement savings goals if your primary investment is a savings account.

 One option to consider is a mix of stocks and bonds to balance out risk and reward.

 Bonds are like IOU’s:

 You lend money to a company or government, and the issuer promises to pay back your money at a specific time, known as the maturity date.
 Along the way, you earn interest on the money you have invested.

 When you own a stock, you actually own a portion of the underlying company.

 There are many factors that go into the movements of stock prices.
 But, generally, when companies earn greater profits, their stock prices go up.